Abhi-115/Abhi-115.github.io/_pages/hobbies.md

 Beyond research and academia, I’m passionate about staying active and involved through sports, art, and other creative pursuits.

 ### ⚽ Sports
-I'm a dedicated sports enthusiast.
-I love to play cricket and football, and was part of my department’s football team that secured the bronze medal at the IISc EECS Sports Meet 2024.
-I've also received formal training in cricket.
-Furthermore, I am also an avid motorsports fan, especially single seater car racing.
+I'm a passionate sports enthusiast with a strong interest in both playing and following competitive sports.
+I actively play cricket and football, and was a member of my department’s football team that won the bronze medal at the IISc EECS Sports Meet 2024.
+I have also received formal training in cricket, and our team secured the gold medal at the Spandan IISc Sports Meet 2025.
+In addition to playing, I'm an avid motorsports fan, with a particular interest in single-seater car racing.
 {% include gallery layout="half" caption="Photos from IISc EECS Sports Meet, 2024" %}

 ### 🎨 Art